 My current vision is to serve patients worldwide by driving innovations in the use of iPSC technologies in drug discovery.

 Cade Hildreth: That is an impressive background.
-What was the importance of FUJIFILM’s acquisition of Cellular Dynamics International (CDI) in March of 2015?
+What was the importance of FUJIFILM’s acquisition of Cellular Dynamics International (CDI)?
 What synergies do you see for the two companies?

 Kaz Hirao: In the context of FUJIFILM and diversification of its business portfolios, healthcare businesses are an important piece, because all countries in the world have seen a significant increase in the need for patient healthcare solutions and medical costs.
 FUJIFILM is focused on resolving these kinds of problems.
 We have a strong commitment to our healthcare business in the future.

 FUJIFILM has been strengthening its presence in the regenerative medicine field because FUJIFILM has certain assets for the regenerative medicine field.
 First, we have the leading regenerative medicine company in Japan, Japan Tissue Engineering Co.
 Ltd., which successfully launched the first two regenerative medicine products in the country of Japan.
 We call this company “J-TEC.”